 John Max McFarland received his degrees in Composition (B.M.) and Percussion Performance (B.M., M.M.) from Western Michigan University.
 He studied percussion under Judy Moonert and composition under Curtis Curtis-Smith, Dr. Richard Adams, and Dr. Robert Ricci.
 John was also a marching member of the Kiwanis Kavaliers Drum & Bugle Corps as well as the Santa Clara Vanguard Drum & Bugle Corps.
 His compositions and arrangements have received international recognition with performances all over the United States as well as Taiwan.
 His percussion music is published through Tapspace Publications where he is also on staff as a music engraver.
 John is an active music educator and clinician in the Midwest were he instructs Legends Drum & Bugle Corps, Westlake High School in Westlake Ohio, and Brunswick High School in Brunswick, Ohio.
 John is also the President of New Music Project, a non-profit organization dedicated to the promotion and performance of new music by emerging composers.

-Jonathan Radwan has been a percussionist for over 21 years.
+Jonathan has been a percussionist for over 23 years.
 He attended Saint Ignatius High School in Cleveland, Ohio where he participated in ensembles such as the Marching Band, Pep Band, Jazz Band, Wind Ensemble, and Pit Orchestra.
-After graduation, Jonathan attended the University of Dayton in Dayton, Ohio as a Computer Information Systems major.
-Even though he was not a music major, he continued to pursue his love of music by participating in the Pride of Dayton Marching Band, Flyer Pep Band, Dayton Jazz Ensemble, Jazz Combo, Indoor Drumline, and Symphonic Wind Ensemble.
-As a student, he also marched two summers of DCI Drum & Bugle Corps with Capital Regiment out of Columbus, Ohio.
+Jonathan was also a 6 year member of the All-Ohio State Fair Band performing approximately 40 times each summer with the band throughout the duration of the Ohio State Fair.
+Jonathan then attended the University of Dayton in Dayton, Ohio majoring in Computer Information Systems.
+He continued his love of music by participating in the Pride of Dayton Marching Band, Flyer Pep Band, Dayton Jazz Ensemble, Jazz Combo, Indoor Drumline, and Symphonic Wind Ensemble.
+While attending UD, Jonathan marched 2 summers of DCI with the Capital Regiment Drum & Bugle Corps out of Columbus, Ohio on the snare line.
 He currently works for Hyland Software, Inc. in Westlake, Ohio as a Database Engineer.
-Being a percussionist has something that has always been a big part of his life and helping other students become better percussionists is something he is looking forward to with Notre Dame College Marching Band.
+This is Jonathan's 4th year at Notre Dame College with the marching band and NDIPE.

 Justine Lownsbury has been involved in percussion for over 15 years, having the opportunity to spend the last 4 years teaching at Broadview Heights High school as the front ensemble instructor.
 She attended Brunswick High School, in Brunswick Ohio, where she was a member of the every music ensemble offered.
 After high school, Justine attended Youngstown State University where she obtained her Bachelors degree for English Education with a minor in Music Education.
 Although her major focus was not specifically music, she was actively involved in numerous percussion ensembles, as well as the university band and the concert band, all while teaching percussion in Brecksville.
 Justine has been a part of the World Class Indoor Drumline Matrix, performing 3 seasons with them during her college years, having the opportunity to travel to Europe to perform.
 She has recently graduated from Ashford University with her Masters Degree in Healthcare Administration and accepted a position at the Veterans Clinic in Youngstown, Ohio.
 Although her career is in health care, she has always found great enjoyment in the sharing of her experiences through the teaching of percussion.